personal healing and healing for the earth

 The course will involve a mixture of experiential work, attending to group process, skills work, teaching input and group discussion.

 We have a beautiful woodland venue at Powdermill woods near Battle in East Sussex.
 This venue is accessible by public transport.
-The weekend will be self-catering with shared meals where possible.
+The weekend will be camping (bring your own camping equipment) and self-catering with shared meals where possible.

 You are free to stay off site in local B and Bs.
 However, this may detract from the complete experience and personal learning that can be gained from an extended period in an outdoor setting as part of a group.

-Deposit - £95 is payable on booking, other payments can be made in instalments
+Deposit - £150 is payable on booking, other payments can be made in installments

 Places are limited to 12, and subject to short telephone or Skype interview to discuss your interests and training background.